4 SOCIAL/EMOTIONAL SKILLS YOU CAN EASILY PRACTICE WITH TEENS

 Have a discussion

 After it is revealed which emotion has been presented by each member of the group, a discussion follows.
 You may find these questions useful: What are the main nonverbal indicators of this emotion?
 How did you feel while acting?
 Did anybody have difficulties acting in the scenes (why)?
 What do you usually do when you feel (this particular emotion)?
 What do you usually do when you recognize somebody acting like this?
 Was there something confusing and what? – A question to the volunteer.

 Depending on available time and the goal of your group work you can go even deeper into a conversation about particular emotions.
 If you are interested in activities useful for teen’s emotional development, you may like this article.

-If you need any kind of advice related to the social/emotional development of your teen children, you’ve come to the right place!
-Schedule an appointment with our coach.
+Do you need more advice related to the social/emotional development of your teen?
+You’ve come to the right place!

 Book your FREE CONSULTATION with one of our Coaches.